tomhughes87/Currency-Crypto-Price-Monitor/README.md

 - tried: trying to call and func when the useEffect is started and then also within the setinterval- this will mean i can fetch the data on click without waiting for the setinterval time if it works i'll see hi on click and then after every interval too
+- Sucess: UX sped up, calling the fetch as a func from with the useffect() setinterval